Advocate Law Firm Professional Law Corporation

 Why is distracted driving so dangerous?

-On behalf of Advocate Law Firm Professional Law Corporation | Jul 3, 2020 | Firm News
+On Behalf of | Jul 3, 2020 | Firm News |

 California has one of the most restrictive laws when it comes to distracted driving: drivers can’t have a cell phone or communication device in their hand while behind the wheel.
 And now, the Senate Transportation Committee has proposed that those drivers caught texting or using a cellphone while driving lose a point off their license to further curb distracted driving.